Suriname

 Objectives

-Improve monitoring and protection of the Matawai site, Suriname through the deployment of autonomous acoustic monitoring technology.
+Improve monitoring and protection of the Matawai site in Suriname through the deployment of autonomous acoustic monitoring technology.

-Create a comprehensive biodiversity monitoring program that allows the local partner to measure progress of wildlife restoration and recovery through principles of adaptive management.
+Create a comprehensive biodiversity monitoring program that enables the local partner to measure progress in wildlife restoration and recovery using principles of adaptive management.

-Serve as testing ground for conservation technology that can be applied globally.
+Serve as a testing ground for conservation technology that can be applied globally.

 Directly monitor the buffer zone for the Central Suriname Nature Reserve by sustainably managing 97,000 ha of forest.